FreakC-Foundation/FreakC/README.md

 * [IDEs](IDE.md)

 ## Frameworks
 Note that all Batch frameworks can integrate well with FreakC, so you can use them just like in Batch smoothly.
-There are some in the **Utilities** folder (which I don't own).
+There are some in the **Utilities** folder (on Github repo only, not included in the release) (which I don't own).

 ### Cool frameworks/libraries
 * <a href="https://github.com/timlg07/Number.cmd">Number.cmd</a>